pv-baxi/esp32ess/docs/README.md

 ### VE.Bus receive frames

-In the function _multiplusCommandHandling()_ I'm looking for the following frames to be received from the Multiplus:
+The function _multiplusCommandHandling()_ is looking for the following frames to be received from the Multiplus:

 #### Sync frame, sent by Multiplus every 20ms (50Hz)